 The Community Health Assessment (CHA) Steering Committee collaborated to develop a community health survey in 2016.
 The full survey results can be viewed here.
 A summary of the survey results is available here.
 You will find the most recent CHA here.

-Using the results of the 2016 CHA, a Community Health Improvement Plan was developed and can be viewed here.
+Using the results of the 2016 CHA, a Community Health Improvement Plan was developed in 2017 and can be viewed here.
 Previous CHIPs can be found below.

 Community Health Improvement Plan (CHIP)